 The make and model of the car you buy are not the only criteria auto insurance companies use to determine your rate.
 Other factors include:

-- Coverage: The type of coverage you choose will also influence how much you pay for car insurance.
-The more coverage you have, the more you will pay for insurance.
+- Coverage: The type of coverage you choose and the deductible amount will also influence how much you pay for car insurance.
+This can include liability coverage, which covers the other party if you were found at-fault in an accident, as well as optional coverage options like medical payments, comprehensive coverage and collision coverage to offer financial protection for your and your vehicle.
+The more coverage selections you have, as well as the higher their monetary limits, the more you will pay for insurance.

-- Location: Where you live matters when it comes to car insurance costs.
-Crime rates, population density and crash statistics are used to create rates for each zip code.
+- Location: The state you live in and, in most cases, the ZIP code that you live in, matters when it comes to car insurance costs.
+Geo-specific crime rates, population density and crash statistics are considered in setting premiums.

 - Personal information: Your age, gender, marital status, credit score and driving history can be used to determine your rate in most states.
 If there are other drivers in the household, their information matters, too.
 Keep in mind that Hawaii, California, Massachusetts, Michigan, Montana, North Carolina and Pennsylvania prohibit the use of gender to determine car insurance rates.
 In addition, the following states ban or restrict the use of credit score to determine car insurance premiums: California, Hawaii, Maryland, Massachusetts, Michigan, Oregon and Utah.

 - Your car insurance history: Maintaining continuous insurance can help keep your car insurance costs low.
 Lapsing insurance, filing claims and the length of time you have been insured with a carrier also make a difference.